 Review the remaining reference materials for additional background information.

-DOCUMENTATION: OL Examiner Signature and Certification Card Item ISA-OLE-4
+DOCUMENTATION: OL Limited Examiner Signature and Certification Card Item ISA-OLE-4

-(ISA-OLE-) (L) Technical Specifications
+(ISA-OLE-5) (L) Technical Specifications

 PURPOSE:

 The NRC requires that licensees operate their facilities in compliance with the technical specifications (TS) approved by the NRC.
 The TS provide the limits for facility operation that the licensee must comply with or receive NRC approval to deviate from the requirements.
 For this reason, it is mandatory that all examiners gain a detailed knowledge of the content of the TS.